The Saint departs

 2010 - Midfielder Alberto Aquilani returned to his native land to join Juventus on loan, after two goals in 28 reds outings.
 He notched twice in 34 games for the Old Lady that season.
 On the same day, young Hungarian forward Krisztián Németh joined Olympiacos for £1m after a successful loan spell in Greece with A.E.K Athens.
 He played just four League games for them, spending much of his time out on loan.

-2012 – Turkish midfielder Nuri Şahin joined on loan from Real Madrid.
-However, he only struck three times in twelve outings before returning to Borussia Dortmund last January.
+2012 - Turkish midfielder Nuri Şahin joined on loan from Real Madrid.
+However, he only struck three times in twelve outings before returning to Borussia Dortmund in January 2013.

 Roy's solitary strike